AmitKSwain/technical-notes/README.md

 # technical-notes
-This repository is to hold different notes for various topics
+This repository is to hold different notes for various topics .

+# index
+ - React